naravishal/personal/spark/HandsOnSpark.md

 - Estimate Size of DataFrame.
 - How to Check the plan of the query.
 - How to Find the Skewness in the Data
+- Parse Log file using Regex and convert into DataFrame
+- How to Save Data Frame into External Table
+- Named Parameters to Spark Job
+- How to read Image Data in Spark
+- How to Call web Api from Spark
+- Create a UDF to call REST API in Spark
+- How to Create Dropdown parameter in DataBricks notebook.
+- How to Read multiple files and folder from Spark and create a dataFrame in Spark
+- How to Read Files recursively from Folder and create df
+- How to Optimize the conversion between PySpark and pandas Data Frame using Apache Arrow
+- How to handle column names which contains space in Spark
+- How to Write Parquet files partitioned by year,month,date
+- How to get the counts of each partitions of Input Data before doing the repartition.
+- How to Submit the Spark Job through Rest API
+- How to Write the parquet files with custom file name instead of part-
+- How to avoid _SUCCESS in writing data
+- How to Append the Date to the file name so that each day new file gets created.
+- How to run hadoop command from spark code like hadoop -rm
+- How to get unique numbers for column just like row_id in Oracle
+- How to set the description of spark jobs/stages to view on spark UI
+- How to check how much data is cached.

 # Transformation
 # Actions